Creating Time and Distance Isolines using the NetworkCostCalculator

 ExpressionEval.png

 Next, we need to change the NetworkCostCalculator to accept the new TravelTime attribute.
-Open the NetworkCostCalculator parameters, and change Weight Type to By Two Attributes.
-Then set both Forward and Reverse Weight Attributes to TravelTime.
+Open the NetworkCostCalculator parameters, and change:

 Rerun the workspace and view the result in Visual Preview.
 The result will be a series of isochrones representing travel times for emergency vehicles in the city of Vancouver.

 We only need the MedicZone that relates to Firehall#4.
-To do this, duplicate the existing Tester (ctrl+d/cmd+d) and connect it to the MedicZone reader feature type.
+Duplicate the first Tester, then connect Tester_2 to the MedicZones reader feature type.

 To determine whether all parts of this firehall's area of responsibility are covered by the four-minute limit, we'll need to clip the results to that boundary.
 Add a Clipper transformer to the canvas and connect the Clipper input port to the Tester_2 Passed output port.
 Then connect the Candidate input port to the ContourGenerator Contours output port.